jhusain/asyncgenerator/README.md

 }
 ```

-These features are ideal for progressively consuming data stored in collections or lazily produced by computations.
+These features are ideal for progressively consuming data stored in collections or lazily-produced by computations.
 However they are not well-suited to consuming asynchronous streams of information, because Iteration is synchronous.

 The async generator proposal attempts to solve this problem by adding symmetrical support for Observation to ES7.
 It would introduce asynchronous generator functions for producing data via _observation_, and a new for..._on_ loop for consuming data via observation.